friedbrice/pathfinding/README.md

 # pathfinding

-shortest path on a graph, implemented in several languages
+Find minimal paths on a graph, implemented in several languages.

 ## Input